nhejazi/biotmle/README.md

 parameters.
-The set of methods implemented in this R package rely on the use of Targeted Minimum Loss-Based Estimation (TMLE) to transform biological sequencing data (e.g., microarray, RNA-seq) based on the influence curve representation of a particular statistical target parameter (e.g., the Average Treatment Effect).
-The transformed data is then used to test for group differences using the moderated t-statistic as implemented in the R package [`limma`](https://bioconductor.org/packages/release/bioc/html/limma.html).
+The set of methods implemented in this R package rely on the use of Targeted Minimum Loss-Based Estimation (TMLE) to transform biological sequencing data (e.g., microarray, RNA-seq) based on the influence curve representation of a particular causal target parameter (e.g., Average Treatment Effect).
+The transformed data are then used to test for differences between the statistical estimate of the target parameter and a hypothesized value of said parameter using the approach of moderated statistics implemented in the R package [`limma`](https://bioconductor.org/packages/release/bioc/html/limma.html).

 ---